-Deployment of CDR will lead to a reduction in atmospheric CO2 levels only if uptake by sinks exceeds net CO2 emissions.
-Hence, there could be a substantial delay between the initiation of CDR and net CO2 emissions turning negative (van Vuuren et al., 2016), and the time to reach net negative CO2 emissions and the evolution of atmospheric CO2 and climate thereafter would depend on the combined pathways of anthropogenic CO2 emissions, CDR, and natural sinks.
-The cooling (or avoided warming) due to CDR would be proportional to the cumulative amount of CO2 removed from the atmosphere by CDR (Tokarska and Zickfeld, 2015; Zickfeld et al., 2016), as implied by the near-linear relationship between cumulative carbon emissions and GSAT change (Section 5.5).
-Emissions pathways that limit globally averaged warming to 1.5°C or 2°C by the year 2100 assume the use of CDR approaches in combination with emissions reductions to follow net negative CO2 emissions trajectory in the second half of this century.
-For instance, in SR1.5, all analysed pathways limiting warming to 1.5°C by 2100 with no or limited overshoot include the use of CDR to some extent to offset anthropogenic CO2 emissions and the median of CO2 removal across all scenarios was 730 GtCO2 in the 21st century (Rickels et al., 2018; Rogelj et al., 2018b).
-Affordable and environmentally and socially acceptable CDR options at scale well before 2050 are an important element of 1.5°C-consistent pathways especially in overshoot scenarios (de Coninck et al., 2018).
-The required scale of removal by CDR can vary from 1-2 GtCO2 yr-1 year from 2050 onwards to as much as 20 GtCO2 yr-1 (Waisman et al., 2019).
-In the SSP class of scenarios, net CO2 emissions turn negative from around 2050 in SSP1-1.9 and around 2070 in SSP1-2.6 and in the overshoot scenario SSP5-3.4-OS (O'Neill et al., 2016).
-Thus, CDR would play a pivotal role in limiting climate warming to 1.5°C or 2°C (Minx et al., 2018).
-In stark contrast, however, two extensive reviews (Lawrence et al., 2018; Nemet et al., 2018) conclude that it is implausible that any CDR technique can be implemented at the scale needed by 2050.
+- 50 CDR approaches in combination with emission reductions to follow net negative CO_2 emissions trajectory in 51 the second half of this century.
+For instance, in SR1.5, all analysed pathways limiting warming to 1.5°C by - the second half of this century.
+For instance, in SR1.5, all analysed pathways limiting warming to 1.5° C by 2100 with no or limited overshoot include the use of CDR to some extent to offset anthropogenic CO2 - emissions and the median of CO_2 removal across all scenarios was 730 GtCO2 in the 21st century (Rogelj et - al., 2018b) (Rickels et al., 2018).
+Affordable and environmentally and socially acceptable CDR options at

+55 scale well before 2050 are an important element of 1.5°C-consistent pathways especially in overshoot

+1 scenarios (de Coninck et al., 2018).
+The required scale of removal by CDR can vary from 1-2 GtCO2 per 2 year from 2050 onwards to as much as 20 GtCO2 p'er year (Waisman et al., 2019).
+In the SSP class of 3 scenarios, net CO2 emissions turn negative from around 2050 in SSP1-1.9 and around 2070 in SSP1-2.6 and in the overshoot scenario SSP5-3.4-OS (O'Neill et al., 2016).
+Thus, CDR would play a pivotal role in 4 5 limiting climate warming to 1.5°C or 2°C (Minx et al., 2018).
+In stark contrast, however, two extensive 6 reviews (Lawrence et al., 2018; Nemet et al., 2018) conclude that it is implausible that any CDR technique 7 can be implemented at scale that is needed by 2050.
+8

-When CDR is applied continuously and at scales as large as currently deemed possible, under RCP8.5 as the background scenario, the widely discussed CDR options such as afforestation, ocean iron fertilization and surface ocean alkalinisation are individually expected to be relatively ineffective, with limited (8%) warming reductions relative to the scenario with no CDR option (Keller et al., 2014).
-Hence, the potential role that CDR will play in lowering the temperature in high-emissions scenarios is limited (medium confidence).
-The challenges involved in comparing the climatic effects of various CDR options has also been recognized in recent studies (Sonntag et al., 2018; Mengis et al., 2019).
-For instance, due to compensating processes such as biogeophysical effects of afforestation (warming from albedo decrease when croplands are converted to forests) more carbon is expected to be removed from the atmosphere by afforestation than by ocean alkalinisation to reach the same global mean cooling.
+9 When CDR is applied continuously and at scales as large as currently deemed possible, under RCP8.5 as the 10 background scenario, the widely discussed CDR options such as afforestation, ocean iron fertilization and 11 surface ocean alkalinisation are individually expected to be relatively ineffective, with limited (8%) warming 12 reductions relative to the scenario with no CDR option (Keller et al., 2014).
+Hence, the potential role that 13 CDR will play in lowering the temperature in high-emission scenarios is limited (medium confidence).
+The 14 challenges involved in comparing the climatic effects of various CDR options has also been recognized in 15 recent studies (Sonntag, 2018; Mengis et al., 2019).
+For instance, due to compensating processes such as 16 biogeophysical effects of afforestation (warming from albedo decrease when croplands are converted to 17 forests) more carbon is expected to be removed from the atmosphere by afforestation than by ocean 18 alkalinisation to reach the same global mean cooling.
+19